adaptris/interlok-docs/docs/pages/ui/ui-profiler-monitor.md

+!> **IMPORTANT** since 4.0.0; This feature has been removed, and is only included as an historical archive

 > **Summary:** Since 3.9.2 the gui has a page that allows you to monitor running adapters using the Interlok Profiler.

 ## Prerequisite ##